MiahDrao97/interop_experiments/README.md

 # Interop Experiments

 The primary purpose of this repository is to compare C# and Zig when it comes to lazily parsing a large JSON file.
-The JSON schema comes from USPS's file feeds for informed visibilty mail trackin & reporting.
+The JSON schema comes from USPS's file feeds for informed visibilty mail tracking & reporting.
 The theoretical situation is some server receiving file feeds from USPS that contain hundreds of thousands of scans.

 I wanted to learn how p/invoke works while simultaneously observing the performance difference between C#'s tools and Zig's.